fundamentalBIM/IFC-batch/README.md

 # IFC-batch
 Checking IFC models in batch

-Using IfcOpenShell to validate IFC files, and to extract some key data.
+Using IfcOpenShell to validate IFC files, and to extract some key data to csv.